aallbrig/Family-Memories-Book/app/chapters/Cover.md

-This is a template page
+This is a front cover